 King Asilas was admired and adored by more Americans than any leader before him.
 Some attributed this to the legend of being one of the strongest men that ever lived.
 He was also very handsome, well dressed, dark and tall with a touch of gray.
 His eyes would set people’s souls ablaze with a stare that engulfed even the most formidable of his enemies.
 This was not hyperbole.
 Asilas’s tenacity coalescing with his somatic fortitude was intoxicating.
 His grip was said to have been so strong, he broke the hands of a dozen men, most of them hardened soldiers.
 Others credited his military and political genius on the world stage for his widespread popularity.
 He had an uncanny ability to read his allies and foes with such precision, he gained the reputation of being a mind reader.
 Thus, many world leaders were reluctant to meet with him in person.
 Rumors abound that Asilas was able to control other monarchs just shortly after meeting with them.
 For this and many other reasons, Asilas was never invited to global summits, even though America was the most powerful nation on the face of the planet.
 It was no secret, and most people agreed, Asilas was immensely feared by the world at large.

 So then, how could it be that a small-framed, young Puerto Rican girl named Abigail Sierra would have so much influence over the most powerful man alive?
 The initial and primitive speculations irresistibly point to lustful obsession.
 But Asilas and Abigail’s relationship had strictly been platonic.
 In examining how this very young girl could possibly hold so much relevance to a powerful king, one needs to listen attentively to the show for clues.
-Scattered throughout several episodes, we are given some traces as to the origins of this most unusual pair and explore the fragments to piece together a picture of what they were and what were weren’t.
+Scattered throughout several episodes, we are given some traces as to the origins of this most unusual pair and explore the fragments to piece together a picture of what they were and what they weren’t.
 Our first indication that there was a history comes in episode 2, where Quintin Capone and Asilas discuss Abigail outside the Grand Terrace of the Grand Castle in New Eden.
 Capone tried to convince Asilas to be honest with the queen about Abigail, stating there would be nothing to worry about because “it isn’t anything dirty.”
 Asilas dropped another clue later in that same conversation insisting, other than himself and Capone, the only other person that “knows the truth” was Abigail’s mother, who had already passed away.
 Asilas insinuated the “others” that know the truth might not even be human.
 Which begs the question: If the others that “know the truth about Abigail” aren’t human, then what are they?
 And why would non-humans have any interest in Abigail and her connection to Asilas?
 These details are not revealed until episode 10 in season 1.

 Up until episode 8, Abigail is portrayed as an innocent, naïve young woman, oblivious to anything the king is doing.
 At least, that is how she carried herself in her conversations with the king.
 However, in episode 2, both Dr. Ezekiel and Queen Rebekah allude to Abigail presenting a danger to the king.
 The queen even says blatantly to Asilas, “She will be your downfall.”
 But why?
 And how?
 It isn’t until episode 8 that we begin to see the other side of Abigail.
 In a twisted, bizarre chain of events, Abigail tells the king she was assaulted by a fellow Spartan named Nabal.
 Asilas isolated this young man, tortured him and then shot him (supposedly).
 But before shooting Nabal, he told the king he and Abigail were role playing and his roughness was at her request.
 When pressed about why she would do this, Nabal said while begging for his life, “I swear this was all part of Abigail’s plan!”
 Before Nabal could elaborate on the details of her “plan,” Asilas allegedly shot him.